ortizimo/romnamer/README.md

 5. Enter the exact words you want to remove from all your roms (E.g., PROPER, REPACK, iNJECT).
 6. Generate a clean gamelist.xml file at the end.
 You can also use Genpal from Retropie if you want to.

-You can also run the script to a Windows folder via the Shared Folders if using a Linux VM.
+Note: You can also run the script from a Linux VM out to a Windows folder via the Shared Folders.